Abdullah-Eisa/Supervised-and-unsupervised-machine-learning-models-for-financial-and-social-datasets/README.md

 # Supervised-and-unsupervised-machine-learning-models-for-financial (Abu Dhabi Commercial Bank (ADCB) shuffled dataset)-and-social (Student performance)-datasets

-- Applying inferential statistics and EDA to explore ADCB fake dataset using Python.

-- Applying data visualization to show insights from data distribution in ADCB dataset.

 - Applying inferential statistics and EDA to explore student performance dataset and trying to  predict G3 not given G1, nor G2 using Python.

 - Applying data visualization to show insights from data distribution in student performance dataset.